|Overall Record:||375-173, .684|

 |College:||Cal Poly Pomona|

-Coach Scalmanini is entering his 20th season as Head Coach of the Claremont-Mudd-Scripps Men's Basketball Program in the 2017-18 season.
+Coach Scalmanini completed his 20th season as Head Coach of the Claremont-Mudd-Scripps Men's Basketball Program in the 2017-18 season.
 During his tenure, Coach Scalmanini's contagious enthusiasm and vast knowledge of the game has led the Stags to unprecedented success.
-He currently sits as the winningest coach in CMS history, surpassing coaching legend David Wells' total career wins (324) during the 2016-17 season.
-The program has finished first or second in the SCIAC league 15 times, highlighted by SCIAC Championships in 2002, 2006, 2009, 2010, 2011, 2012, 2014, 2015, and 2017.
+He currently sits as the winningest coach in CMS history, surpassing coaching legend David Wells' total career wins (324) during the 2016-17 season and currently standing at 356.
+The program has finished first or second in the SCIAC league 16 times, highlighted by ten SCIAC Championships in 2002, 2006, 2009, 2010, 2011, 2012, 2014, 2015, 2017 and 2018.
 Scalmanini's winning percentage places him among the top 50 of current DIII coaches.